chanhale/DNAC_System_Variables/DNAC_System_Variables.md

 ![json](./images/calculator_icon.png?raw=true "Import JSON")

-We can select our new variable **selected_interfaces** and apply the settings needed to make this a multi-select from a list of interfaces on a device.
+We can select our new variable **selected_interfaces** and apply the settings needed to make this a multi-select field from a list of interfaces on a device.

 ![json](./images/Input_Form.png?raw=true "Import JSON")

 These steps will set **selected_interfaces** to be an object that will contain the port names of the target switch that are selected by the operator at runtime.
 We are giving the operator access to the contents of **__interface[interface]** for each interface and allowing them to select the specific values they want added to the **selected_interfaces** object.
+Note that you can also use this view to filter on an attribute, so if the if statement only had a single option, you could apply it here as a filter.

 Note:  If you are following along, don't forget to save your template before moving on.